alfskaar/Hydra/README.md

 28.02.2025 15:00 I have a new version this one doesn’t use any bearings or adjustments screws.
 Have less parts.
 I’m currently testing it.
 It use the spring from the Voron Extruder.
-I have not texted tool changes yet hopefully this doesn’t introduce a new problem.
+I have not tested tool changes yet hopefully this doesn’t introduce a new problem.